 Our book database was built by our “IT guy”, or, my better half, Morgan.
 The nice table you see here represents the finality of his building the database table and my own work in creating fields that go into each book post.
 Because of this tedious work, we ask that you respect and honor our copyright.
 Please do not copy or distribute this list.
-If you wish to excerpt it, please link back.
+If you wish to excerpt it, please email me first.

 The themes/genres on this page are not meant to define or pigeon-hole books but to reflect descriptions found at Goodreads, Amazon, and in other media.
 This database provides a sampling only of the most notable eco-fiction novels we have found, with a few non-fiction titles that cover the field of environmental fiction.
 If something is missing, please contact me.
 The site is always a work in progress and does not claim to be an exhaustive one.